Help center · FAQ

 Many hosts use Invite Sutra as a modern digital invite that is easy to share—especially alongside or instead of a physical card, depending on your family’s preference.

 Yes for the core pattern: one polished page, easy sharing, and optional RSVP.
-The exact modules available (for example wishes or gifts) depend on the event type and settings you choose.
+The exact modules available (for example wishes or host-direct UPI gift support) depend on the event type and settings you choose.

 Collecting responses, counts, dashboard summaries, and reminders where supported.